Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of North Sydney is named for the area covered by the electoral division.
+The Division of North Sydney is named for the area covered by the electorate.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information